FMMT666/launchpad.py/README.md

 ---
-## Detailed description of Launchpad "Pro" and "Mk2" only methods
+## Detailed description of Launchpad "Pro" or "Mk2" only methods

+### LedSetMode( mode ) *>>> PRO ONLY <<<*

+    Sets the Launchpad's mode.
+    For proper operation with launchpad.py, the "Pro" must be set to "Ableton Live" mode.
+    There is no need to call this method as it is automatically executed within Open().

+      PARAMS: <mode>   0 selects "Ableton Live mode" (what we need) 1 selects "Standalone mode"   (power-up default)
+      RETURN:

 ### LedGetColorByName( name )